 West Australians’ confidence in the economy is continuing to grow, reaching its highest level in four years in the December 2017 quarter.

-The Chamber of Commerce and Industry WA’s (CCI) Survey of Consumer Confidence is the only survey of its kind in WA, canvassing the views of adult consumers located across both metropolitan Perth and regional WA.
+CCI’s Survey of Consumer Confidence is the only survey of its kind in WA, canvassing the views of adult consumers across metropolitan and regional WA.

-CCI Chief Economist Rick Newnham said CCI’s survey has revealed that both short-term and medium-term confidence have continued to rise.
+CCI Chief Economist Rick Newnham says CCI’s survey reveals both short-term and medium-term confidence continue to rise.

-“This emphasizes that green shoots in the WA economy are beginning to be experienced by most West Australians and economic recovery is on track,” Mr Newnham said.
+“This emphasises that green shoots in the WA economy are beginning to be experienced by most West Australians and economic recovery is on track,” he says.